sozialinfo/astro-adapters/packages/netlify/README.md

 # @astrojs/netlify

+> This is a fork of the official Netlify Astro adapter

 This adapter allows Astro to deploy your SSR site to [Netlify](https://www.netlify.com/).

 Learn how to deploy your Astro site in our [Netlify deployment guide](https://docs.astro.build/en/guides/deploy/netlify/).